SammyH1994/project/PROCESS.md

 ### Day 2
 - Worked on styling of the page: backgrounds, headers, fonts etc
 - Worked on the map hovering: on click stripes on top of the color now works.
 Still have to figure out what to do on hover.

+### Day 3
+- Worked on styling
+- Worked on code
+- Decided not to have a map hover effect, just the tooltip, because changing the color obscures the values and borders do not work nicely
+- Worked on an info pop up button for barchart & pyramid
+- Fixed issues with alert
+- Changed slider